What Colors Work Well With Western Decor?

 If you want a warm, earthy look for your room, consider painting it with Canvas Tan.
 The warm, creamy hue is a good choice for rooms with lots of natural light, such as those in northern states.
 While you shouldn’t use Canvas Tan in a room that gets very little natural light, it can add a nice touch to a space.
 For more information on this paint color, read on!

 Benjamin Moore Cotton Balls is a beige color

 You don’t need to be a painter to enjoy the charms of a beige color in your western décor.
 A beige color can be as beautiful as the decor it encircles, so long as you know how to mix it to create the perfect look.
-The Benjamin Moore Cotton Balls color has a midtone, with a mix of yellow and beige undertones.
-It will stay warm during the day, but doesn’t look overly yellow in bright afternoon sunlight.
+The Benjamin Moore Cotton Balls color has a mid tone, with a mix of yellow and beige undertones.
+It will stay warm during the day but doesn’t look overly yellow in the bright afternoon sunlight.